MontclairState/Computer-Lab-Availability/README.md

 <b>LIMITATIONS AND DEPENDENCIES</b>
 <p>
-Computer Lab Availability currently relies on the command-line "curl" binary to upload the computer status. curl is available on OS X and Windows (32bit and 64 bit) versions.
+Computer Lab Availability currently relies on the command-line "curl" binary to upload the computer status. curl is available on OS X and Windows (32bit and 64bit) versions.
 See http://curl.haxx.se for more information.

 <b>LICENSE</b>
 <p>